PauloRodriguesJr/maple-seed-drone/README.md

 The prototype uses two Arduino microcontrollers, the first used as Maple Seed Drone on-board controller, and the second as RC controller.

 The main goal of the project was getting the drone lift off the ground.
-The communication between the boards was achieved using a 400MHz RF module, as shown below.
+The communication between the boards was achieved using a 433 MHz RF module, as shown below.

 <img src="docs/rf-module.png" width="300"/>

 ## The prototype